It's Never Been Easier to Create the Hair Trends From Music's Big Night - E! Online

 '90s Blowout

 - Prep damp hair with the Nexxus Weightless Style Smooth & Full Blow Dry Balm.
-According to Nexxus, this product controls frizz, boosts volume, and protects your hair.
+This product controls frizz, boosts volume, and protects your hair.
 It's the secret to an easy blowout!

 - Blow-dry with hands until it's about 80 percent dry.